serujio3110/slackbot/CONTRIBUTING.md

 In order to run tests, you will need a slack instance.
 Create a free one at http://slack.com.
 Do not use an existing Slack for tests.
 The tests produce quite a bit of chat, and depending on how you set up Travis, it's possible for your API tokens to get leaked.
 Don't risk it.
 Use a slack created just for development and test.

+#### setup bot and get tokens

+** NOTE **
+Slackbot depends on the RTM API, which is not available to new-style apps.
+The app it uses must be a classic app.

+To create a classic app: <https://api.slack.com/apps?new_classic_app=1>
+* Go to Features > App Home and add a legacy bot user
+* Features > Oauth & Permissions.
+  * Add an OAuth Scope `bot`.
+  * Install to workspace.
+This will generate your bot's tokens.
+(do NOT update to granular scopes as we need the rtm_connect functionality)

 Create a file named `slackbot_test_settings.py` and add the following settings:

 ```
+# bot token
 testbot_apitoken = 'xoxb-token'
 testbot_username = 'testbot'
-driver_apitoken = 'xoxp-token'
+# user token
+driver_apitoken = 'xoxp-token'  # note this is test user token NOT the bot user token - see note below
 driver_username = 'your username'
 test_channel = 'testchannel'
 test_private_channel = 'testprivatechannel'
 ```

-**Important note:** The bot token can be obtained by adding a custom bot integration in Slack.
-User tokens can be obtained at https://api.slack.com/docs/oauth-test-tokens.
+**Important note:** The bot token can be obtained by adding a custom bot integration (classic app) in Slack.
+User tokens can be obtained at https://api.slack.com/docs/oauth-test-tokens**.
 Slack tokens are like passwords!
 Don't commit them.
 If you're using them in some kind of Github or Travis automation, ensure they are for Slacks that are only for testing.

+** **Note:** Test tokens for legacy custom integrations can no longer be issued for new classic apps (although they can be re-issued for existing apps); this means the functional tests will not work for a newly-created app.

 At this point, you should be able to run tests:

 ```
-$ py.test
+$ pytest  # all tests
+$ pytest test/unit  # just the unit tests
 ```

 If you're signed into slack, you'll see your user account and bot account chatting with each other as the tests run.

-Tox is also available.
-If your system has Python 2.7, 3.4, and 3.5 installed, installing and running tox will automatically manage the virtual Python environments and dependencies for you.

-### Configure Travis

-Log in to Travis and enable tests for your slackbot fork.
-Open Travis settings.
-You must add the following environment variables, which should correlate to settings in `slackbot_test_settings.py`:

-- SLACKBOT_TESTBOT_APITOKEN
-- SLACKBOT_TESTBOT_USERNAME
-- SLACKBOT_DRIVER_APITOKEN
-- SLACKBOT_DRIVER_USERNAME
-- SLACKBOT_TEST_CHANNEL
-- SLACKBOT_TEST_PRIVATE_CHANNEL

-You must also set `Limit concurrent jobs` to `1`.
-If you don't, you will see false positives/failures, especially in the test cases that verify slackbot's ability to automatically reconnect on disconnection.